Brian Mills

 The test

 After writing, I test each sentence with four questions.
 Does it have a job?
-Would a reader with no context understand it on the first read?
+Would a reader with no context understand it on first read?
 Could one stronger word replace three?
 If I deleted it, would anything be lost?
 Sentences that fail get cut or rewritten.
 This page took the same test.

 Where it started